-What to Do at the Sarasin Bridge
+What to do at the Sarasin Bridge?

-The Sarasin bridge connects Phuket island to Phang Nga province on the mainland of Thailand.
+The Sarasin Bridge connects Phuket island to Phang Nga province on the mainland of Thailand.
 The original 600 meters bridge was built in 1967 and was known to be the scene of some sad love story, the way bridges often do.

-At the time the bridge wasn’t very high and for many years it was a problem for large boats that had to go all around the island to reach the Andaman Sea.
-In 2010, a new double lane higher bridge was built parallel to the old one, allowing more road traffic above and bigger ships to pass below.
+At the time, the bridge wasn’t very high, and for many years it was a problem for large boats that had to go all around the island to reach the Andaman Sea.
+In 2010, a new higher double-lane bridge was built parallel to the old one, allowing more road traffic above and bigger ships to pass below.

 Where to Eat at Sarasin Bridge?

-What to Do Around the Bridge?
+What to do near the Bridge?